 Late Enrollment

 Late registration is permitted during the late registration period.
-Enrollment after the late registration period must be approved by the academic dean.
+Enrollment after the late registration period must be approved by the instructor(s) of record for the course(s) to be added late, as well as the student’s academic advisor and academic dean.

 Classifications

-• Post-Baccalaureate–taking courses for credit leading toward a second degree or teacher certification after completion of a first degree
+- Post-Baccalaureate–taking courses for credit leading toward a second undergraduate degree after completion of a first degree

 Repeating Courses